trussworks/Engineering-Playbook/infra/adr/README.md

 # Architectural Decision Log

-Truss' infrascturcture practitioners have a breadth of knowedge and experience that should be

 Use this directory to log the architectural decisions across our projects that we think we should bring back to our centralized best practices store.

 This log lists the architectural decisions for Truss Infra best practices.